 [00:26:53] Where did the Game Quitters idea come from, and then, were those Tedx Talks happening post-Game Quitters or were you talking about gaming addiction prior to Game Quitters?

 [00:28:47] Tons of people want to give talks or aspire to give talks.
 How did you get on that stage?
-How did you come up with your talk?
+And how did you come up with your talk?

 [00:31:05] How long did it take you to actually prep for the full talk?